Language exposure for deaf children: From birth

-Sign Language
+Sign language

 When deaf children are born to Deaf parents who use sign language, their language exposure is constant and fully accessible from birth.
 This is equivalent to the quality of language exposure received by hearing children.
 These children thus demonstrate typical language acquisition.
 However, most deaf and hard of hearing children have hearing parents with no experience in sign language.
 There are many options available to these parents to help them provide their child with as much fully accessible language as possible from birth onward.

-First, many schools for the deaf offer sign language classes to parents who want to learn to sign with their kid.
-Some schools even offer Parent Infant programs which allow parents to bring their infants to the class and provide both language instruction to the parents, sign language exposure to the infant, and structured play time for the parents and infants to all interact in sign language with signing instructors present to facilitate and answer questions.
+First, many schools for the deaf offer sign language classes to parents who want to learn to sign with their child.
+Some schools even offer parent–infant programs which allow parents to bring their infants to the class and provide both language instruction to the parents, sign language exposure to the infant, and structured play time for the parents and infants to all interact in sign language with signing instructors present to facilitate and answer questions.

 For toddlers and preschoolers, there are signing preschool classes offered at most schools for the deaf.
-These are places where deaf and hard of hearing children can come and spend the school day in fun, language rich classrooms which may provide more fluent sign language exposure than many hearing parents are able to provide at this point in their journey.
+These are places where deaf and hard of hearing children can come and spend the school day in fun, language-rich classrooms which may provide more fluent sign language exposure than many hearing parents are able to provide at this point in their journey.
 Additionally, these preschools provide deaf and hard of hearing children with the much needed chance to start building peer relationships with others who share their language.

-Some states in the U.S., such as Tennessee, have also established Deaf Mentorship programs to guide families with new deaf and hard of hearing children through the first year of life with their baby.
-By connecting hearing parents with a Deaf role model, these programs allow parents to glimpse the wonderful adults their child can become, help parents to get plugged into the Deaf community, and empower parents locate and access the other available resources around them (such as the other resources mentioned in this section).
+Some states in the U.S., such as Tennessee, have also established Deaf mentorship programs to guide families with new deaf and hard of hearing children through the first year of life with their baby.
+By connecting hearing parents with a Deaf role model, these programs allow parents to glimpse the wonderful adults their child can become, get connected with the Deaf community, and empower them to locate and access other available resources (such as the resources mentioned in this section).

+Sign languages may differ by country, and even by region.
+Support from academic institutions such as Gallaudet University has resulted in global efforts to create an international signing community through student exchanges, many of which provide volunteer programs to improve language exposure for children in countries without formal integration of sign language into primary school curriculum.